DeepWok/mase/machop/sphinx_docs/source/modules/documentation/getting_started/Get-started-on-ee-beholder0-using-Docker-hardware.md

-# For hardware project students: Get started on ee beholder0 (using Docker)
+# For hardware projects: Get started on ee beholder0 (using Docker)

 Mase can be directly installed and used on local machines.
 This document includes the steps to install Mase on the ee-server (`ee-beholder0` for this example).